*This write-up has been updated, after the eNaira launch on 25 October 2021.

 - CBN will provide its eNaira app for first use by the public, from October 2021.
 Banks and other licensed financial institutions can decide to integrate the CBN eNaira wallets unto their own banking apps or other new channels for use by their own customers afterwards.

-- There will be three tiers of consumer eNaira wallets – tier 1 is for consumers who have no bank account, it has a daily send/ receive limits of N50,000 and a daily cumulative balance limit of N300,000; tier 2 is for consumers who have bank accounts but does not require physical verification of the customer or full Know Your Customer (KYC) procedures, it has daily send/ receive limits of N200,000 and daily cumulative balance limit of N500,000; tier 3 requires physical verification of the consumer and full KYC procedures, it has daily send/ receive limits of N1,000,000 and daily cumulative balance limit of N5,000,000.
+- There are four tiers of consumer/ individual eNaira wallets – tier 0 is for individuals who have phone numbers but no bank account and no verified NIN; it has a daily transaction (send/receive) limit of N20,000 and a daily cumulative balance limit of N120,000.
+Tier 1 is for individuals who have no bank account but have phone numbers and verified NIN, it has a daily transaction limit of N50,000 and a daily cumulative balance limit of N300,000.
+Tier 2 is for individuals who have bank accounts but does not require physical verification of the customer or full Know Your Customer (KYC) procedures, it has daily transaction limit of N200,000 and daily cumulative balance limit of N500,000.
+Tier 3 requires physical verification of the individual and full KYC procedures, it has daily transaction limit of N1,000,000 and daily cumulative balance limit of N5,000,000.

 - Merchant or business accounts are not tiered.
-They require full KYC procedures, have daily send/ receive limits of N1,000,000 and no limits to daily cumulative balance.
-This implies that the monthly and yearly send/ receive limits for merchants are N30,000,000 and N365,000,000, respectively.
+They require full KYC procedures, have no daily send/ receive limits and no limits to daily cumulative balance.

 - eNaira can be exchanged for normal Naira, either by bank account (same bank or other banks) to eNaira, eNaira to bank account (same bank or other banks), cash to eNaira or eNaira to cash.

-- There will be no bank charges whatsoever (e.g., electronic funds transfer fee, VAT on funds transfer fee, USSD service charge, electronic money transfer levy, SMS notification fee, VAT on SMS.
+- Effective only for 90 days from 25 October, 2021 (the official launch date of the eNaira), there will be no bank charges whatsoever (e.g., electronic funds transfer fee, VAT on funds transfer fee, USSD service charge, electronic money transfer levy, SMS notification fee, VAT on SMS.
 Notification fee, etc.), for eNaira transfers from one consumer eNaira wallet to the other i.e., for all send and receive transactions.
-There will also be no merchant charges for eNaira paid to them by their customers (e.g., Merchant service charge, electronic money transfer levy, SMS notification fee, VAT on SMS notification fee, etc.).
-There may be charges however, for transfer of eNaira to bank account or exchange of eNaira for cash.
+There will also be no merchant charges for eNaira paid to them by their customers (e.g., Merchant service charge, electronic money transfer levy, SMS notification fee, VAT on SMS notification fee, etc.) within this 90 days period only.
+There are charges however, for transfer of eNaira to bank account or exchange of eNaira for cash.

 - Exchange of eNaira to cash or cash to eNaira can be done either through the banks or through authorized merchants/ agents.